d-protsenko/tutorials/userguide/code_style.md

 * Lenght of the code line is limited with 120 characters
     * If code line is exceeding this limit, then it should be split
 * Block indentaion should be 4 spaces
-* Interface names are writted in `UpperCamelCase` style and contain `I` prefix in it.
+* Interface names are written in `UpperCamelCase` style and contain `I` prefix in it.
-* Exceptions must be wrapped
+* Exceptions must be caught and wrapped by method's specific exception
 * Exception message must describe the reason the exception was thrown

 **Example**: